"Why do some people consider converting to Judaism?"

 No. The Union for Reform Judaism's courses are open to anyone who wants to learn more about Judaism, including individuals considering conversion, interfaith couples, and those who were born Jewish and want to learn more about their own heritage.
 Although many people do take the course as part of the process of converting to Judaism, there are no assumptions or expectations that you will convert as a result of your participation in the class.

-First, make an appointment with a rabbi.
-The rabbi will not only discuss the process and implications of becoming a Jew, but he or she will also explore with you your reasons for wanting to do so.
+First, make an appointment with an ordained rabbi or cantor.
+They will not only discuss the process and implications of becoming a Jew, but they will also explore with you your reasons for wanting to do so.
 In earlier generations, rabbis would discourage potential Jews-by-choice, turning them away three times to test how serious they were.
-This custom is seldom followed today, but most rabbis will take time to discuss your choice and his or her expectations of you.
+This custom is seldom followed today.

 People considering conversion to Judaism are expected to study Jewish theology, rituals, history, culture, and customs, and to begin incorporating Jewish practice into their lives.
-Though the scope of the course of study will vary from rabbi to rabbi and community to community, most require a course in basic Judaism and individual study with a rabbi, as well as attendance at services and participation in home practice and synagogue life.
+Though the scope of the course of study varies among Jewish clergy and communities, most require a course in basic Judaism and individual study with a rabbi or cantor, as well as attendance at services and participation in home practice and synagogue life.

-Keep in mind that you are free to choose the rabbi with whom you will work.
-Talk to more than one rabbi and find someone with whom you feel comfortable.
-This rabbi will then become your sponsoring rabbi, guiding you through every step of your conversion.
+Keep in mind that you are free to choose the rabbi or cantor with whom you will work.
+Talk to more than one person to find someone with whom you feel comfortable.
+This rabbi or cantor will then become your sponsoring clergy, guiding you through every step of your conversion.

 Modern-day Reform Jews wholeheartedly welcome those who have chosen to convert to Judaism, recognizing that our Jewish community is made stronger by those who actively seek to become Jews.
 As more and more Jews-by-choice enter the Jewish community and as public discussion of such choice grows more commonplace, Jews-by-choice have found that their acceptance in the Jewish community has grown.
 In fact, the Reform Jewish community, as a whole, is proud of its many congregational leaders, as well as a number of rabbis and cantors, who are Jews-by-choice.

 Reform, Reconstructionist, and, under certain circumstances, Conservative rabbis recognize the validity of conversions performed by rabbis of all branches of Judaism.
 Most Orthodox rabbis, however, do not recognize non-Orthodox conversions.
-Your sponsoring rabbi will discuss with you any implications of conversion under his or her guidance.
+Your sponsoring rabbi will discuss with you any implications of conversion under their guidance.

 This is a very sensitive issue, on which there is a broad range of opinions.
-First, seek out a rabbi with whom you feel comfortable so that you can have a thorough discussion about your options.
+First, seek out an ordained rabbi or cantor with whom you feel comfortable so that you can have a thorough discussion about your options.
 No matter what kind of wedding ceremony you have, the Reform Jewish community considers itself a portal to Jewish life for intermarried couples.
 Through organized outreach programming and a general atmosphere of openness, interfaith couples will find Reform congregations welcoming in a myriad ways.